top of page

 This is a semi rural area.
 Sometimes it takes a long time for road crews to come through and clear the roads after it snows.
 We strongly recommend using a vehicle with 4 wheel drive.

 No transportation?
 Taxis come out to the kennel regularly but note it will be ~$200 roundtrip, not including tip.
 We do not recommend Uber or Lyft.
 You may be able to get an Uber out to the kennel, but you will likely not get one to come back out to pick you up unless you specifically arrange that with the driver.
+We highly recommend Cafego's Tours and Transport for transfers.

 bottom of page